 Here is exactly what I took:

 ⇒ I pair of yoga leggings for first and last days

 ⇒ 1 pair of walking trousers

 ⇒ 1 pair of thermals (I only used these on the day we went to base camp)

-⇒ 4 long sleeve dry fast tops – I wish I had bought more short sleeved ones as it generally got quite warm at some point most days
+⇒ 4 long sleeve dry fast tops – I wish I had bought more short-sleeved ones as it generally got quite warm at some point most days

-⇒ 1 pair of loose yoga trousers and a long sleeved top which was my “evening” outfit in the tea houses
+⇒ 1 pair of loose yoga trousers and a long-sleeved top which was my “evening” outfit in the tea houses

--1 tshirt and pair of leggings/thermals for sleeping-4 bras
+⇒ 1 t-shirt and pair of leggings/thermals for sleeping-4 bras

 ⇒ 9 pairs of socks – 3 super warm, 3 mid and 3 light (I put aside one pair as my evening socks)

 ⇒ 1 fleece and 1 cotton neck warmer

 ⇒ 1 heavy and 1 light pair of gloves

 8. Everest Base Camp Trek Packing List: Shoes

 For Hiking Boots, Salomon is my favourite.
-Definitely, take some Runners/light shoes for the evening as you will want your feet out of your boots.
+Definitely, take some Runners/light shoes for the evening as you will want your feet out of your boots and into comfortable sneakers.

 And flip-flops are beyond essential for showers and middle of the night loo visits!
 This ended up being a pretty good packing list.
 I have noted above any amendments I would make but apart from those, there isn’t anything that I would do differently with what I packed.

 What to Take to Everest Base Camp: Some Extra Tips

 Now our flight was full with exodus people (a 14 seater) so maybe this was why we were allowed to have extra and pay – I’m not sure how this would work in other circumstances and it is probably not worth taking the risk.

 I also got quite a good rate at the hotel and changed pounds over.
 I did not want to have to worry about running out of money.
 You need about 40 pounds a day roughly plus tips for the lead guide and the guiding team.

 How to get to Kathmandu:

 This is one trip where you MUST take out travel insurance!
 I certainly ended up using mine!
-Click here for a quote on travel insurance.

 How to get to Everest Base Camp – Tour Options